2007 Danmark Rundt: Teams

 Fifteen teams took part in the 2007 race.

 Final classifications

 Norwegian rider Kurt Asle Arvesen won the race by 14 seconds from Enrico Gasparotto after he won stage 3 on the Kiddesvej climb in Vejle.
 Dane Matti Breschel came third after having led the race after stages 2, 3 and 4.
-The victory meant that Arvesen became the first rider to win the Danmark Rundt twice.
+The victory meant that Arvesen became the first rider to win the Danmark Rundt twice, he had previously won the race in 2004.

-The points winner was Mark Cavendish with Jacob Moe Rasmussen the winner of the mountains classification for best climber.
+With victory in the final stage, Mark Cavendish won the points competition.
+Jacob Moe Rasmussen was the winner of the mountains classification for best climber.
 Rasmussen was also awarded the fighters award for the race and Gasparotto won the young riders jersey.
 Team CSC won the overall team competition from Liquigas with Team T-Mobile in third place.